How useful is your business if no one can find you? With the help of these creative, and SEO-focused tips, you can attract your ideal clients.

 If you sell coffee and coffee-making equipment, for example, your primary keywords might be:

-- coffee
+• coffee

-- cappuccino
+• cappuccino

-- French press
+• French press

-- Nespresso, etc.
+• Nespresso, etc.

-If you try to search each keyword on google, it will try to autofill your search bar with the information they think is relevant to your query.
 Pay attention to any relevant suggestions.
-With the help of this information, you can determine how significant these topics are to your audience and how many different subtopics you might need to cover in your content.
+With the help of this information, you can determine how significant these topics are to your audience and how many subtopics you might need to cover in your content.

-Use online research tools
+Use online research tools.

-Here are some free keyword research tools for you if you’re just starting out or are on a tight budget:
+Here are some free keyword research tools for you if you’re starting out or are on a tight budget:

-- Google Search Console – It shows you your site’s overall search performance in Google
+• Google Search Console – It shows you your site’s overall search performance in Google

-- Ahrefs Webmaster Tools – It provides marketers with a wealth of information including a keyword difficulty score, SERP overviews, and clicks per search.
+• Ahrefs Webmaster Tools – It provides marketers with a wealth of information, including a keyword difficulty score, SERP overviews, and clicks per search.

-- Google Keyword Planner – It’s a tool that allows you to research and analyze keywords for your Google Ads campaigns
+• Google Keyword Planner – It’s a tool that allows you to research and analyze keywords for your Google Ads campaigns.

-- Keyword Generator – A free tool for generating keyword ideas.
+• Keyword Generator – A free tool for generating keyword ideas.

-Use your own website
+Use your website.

 Looking for new content ideas starts at home.
-You’ll be fascinated at how many content ideas you have floating around on your own website.
+You’ll be fascinated at how many content ideas you have floating around on your website.

 Social listening